Ignorance is Bliss: A Game of Regret: Experiment

-Differently from Experiment 1, in Experiment 2 the strategic decision aimed at testing the predictions of the regret game was not repeated.
-The reasons are the following.
+{\it Decision 3}.
+This decision is very similar to {\it Decision 2}, but has one key difference.
+A participant will not learn about their own lottery's outcome only if also their partner decides not to learn their own lottery's outcome.
+The same rule applies to their partner.

+We emphasise that a separate lottery is drawn for each individual participant, so participants are aware that the outcome of their lottery may differ from that of their partner.
+This removes the potential confound of conformism.
+Participants are made aware that either {\it Decision 2} or {\it Decision 3}, but not both, will be randomly selected and implemented for payment.
+The reason for this is that the consequences of the two decisions may be intertwined.\footnote{For example, we wish to avoid the situation where a subject chooses not to learn the lottery's outcome in {\it Decision 2} but then chooses to learn the outcome in {\it Decision 3}, since in this case the outcome of the choice made in {\it Decision 3} overrides that made in {\it Decision 2}.} As further discussed in subsection \ref{discuss}, while {\it Decision 3} implements a variant of the regret game, the decision's incentives remain the same as in the original game.
+Participants play the regret game ({\it Decision 3}) only once.\footnote{The reasons why we implemented the regret game once are the following.
 First, we wanted to avoid repeated-game effects and particularly the effect of conforming with the partner's previous decisions.
-Second, given that the strategic decision was simple and built on the previous decision, it did not appear necessary to provide participants with learning opportunities.
-Third, we thought that the effect of regret on behaviour may be more salient when the game is played only once.
+Second, given that the decision was very simple and built on {\it Decision 2}, it did not appear necessary to provide participants with learning opportunities.
+Third, we thought that the effect of regret aversion on behaviour may be more salient when the game is played only once.}

+{\it Belief}.
+Participants are asked to guess whether their partner chose to find out the lottery's outcome or not.
+This is to determine if participants are best-responding to their beliefs.
+Only 10\% of the participants are randomly selected to be paid for their guess.
+The randomly selected participants earn an additional \textsterling0.50 if their guess is correct.